 As with any professional partnership, trust is an integral component of working with a recruiter.
 Not only is it important to trust the relationship you have with your external recruiter, but you also should be able to rely on their expertise.
 A reliable and experienced professional recruiter invests countless hours developing and nurturing relationships with their large pool of active candidates as well as their network of passive candidates.

 If you do not feel like you can trust your recruiter to put the needs of your company first, or that they can’t competently screen and place candidates, then it’s time to find a new recruiter.

 Sourcing the best talent with the right values, mindset, knowledge, and skills is a challenge on its own.
 Trying to find them at the right time makes the process even more complicated.
 This is where working with a specialized recruiter — someone who has experience hiring for roles in your niche field or industry — can be highly beneficial.

 Partnering with a professional recruiting and staffing agency with specialized experience adds a higher level of structure to the recruitment process.
 This is because they are more likely to have:

 - An in-depth understanding of your market and industry trends concerning talent;

 - Access to an extensive network of candidates; and

 - Relationships with passive candidates who are experts in your field.

-The more time you spend working with a job recruiter who demonstrates extensive experience and expertise, the more they will get to know your company.
+The more time you spend working with a job recruiter or headhunter who demonstrates extensive experience and expertise, the more they will get to know your company.
 The better the recruiter knows you, the more they can help sell your company and make it stand out in a competitive job market to candidates.